algorandfoundation/algorand-python-testing/docs/testing-guide/index.md

 -   ARC4 Support: Tools for testing ARC4 contracts and methods, including struct definitions and ABI encoding/decoding
 -   Transaction Simulation: Ability to create and execute various transaction types
 -   State Management: Tools for managing and verifying global and local state changes
--   Opcode Simulation: Implementations of AVM opcodes for accurate smart contract behavior testing
+-   Opcode Simulation: Implementations of AVM opcodes for accurate smart contract behaviour testing

-The framework is designed to work seamlessly with Algorand Python smart contracts, allowing developers to write comprehensive unit tests that closely mimic the behavior of contracts on the Algorand blockchain.
+The framework is designed to work seamlessly with Algorand Python smart contracts, allowing developers to write comprehensive unit tests that closely mimic the behaviour of contracts on the Algorand blockchain.

 ## Table of Contents